jolsfd/imagenamer/README.md

 ### Linux

-Navigate into the imagenamer folder and execute the build.sh file in the setup folder.
+Navigate into the imagenamer folder and execute the **setup.sh** file in the setup folder.

 Or run followed command: